 From the top of the slide, you’ll also enjoy beautiful views of London and the Olympic Park before plunging your way down the world’s tallest and longest tunnel slide.

-There are some beautiful treasures to uncover, in addition to Greenwich being a lovely area to visit anyway, but in particular I’d love to recommend afternoon tea at the Fan Museum.
+There are some beautiful treasures to uncover, in addition to Greenwich being a lovely area to visit anyway.

 And not just sneaking in “Night at the Museum” style and setting up camp where the security guards can’t see you, but actually an organized sleepover.

 The museum regularly holds an event called Dinosnores (both a kid’s version and an adult version) that allow you to bring your sleeping bag, camp out under your favorite exhibits, and enjoy an evening of dinner, talks, and the chance to explore the Natural History Museum in a way you’ve never seen it before.